14 IAS officers transferred in UP | Law-Order

 - India

-The Uttar Pradesh government on Saturday night reshuffled 14 Indian Administrative Service officers, including district magistrates of 10 districts.
+In an administrative reshuffle, the Uttar Pradesh government has transferred 14 Indian Administrative Service officers, including district magistrates of 10 districts.

-According to the information received from the government, Hardoi, Barabanki, Mirzapur, Ghazipur, Agra, Chandauli, Mathura, Pilibhit, Bhadohi and Sant Kabir Nagar got new district magistrates.
+According to a government order issued on Saturday night, Hardoi, Barabanki, Mirzapur, Ghazipur, Agra, Chandauli, Mathura, Pilibhit, Bhadohi and Sant Kabir Nagar got new district magistrates (DM).

-Barabanki DM Adarsh Singh has been appointed as Commissioner in-charge of Jhansi division, Ghazipur DM Mangla Prasad Singh has been made the DM of Hardoi, the transfer list showed.
+Barabanki DM Adarsh Singh has been appointed as Commissioner in-charge of Jhansi division while Ghazipur DM Mangla Prasad Singh has been made the DM of Hardoi, the transfer list showed.

-Avinash Singh, the district magistrate of Hardoi, is the new DM of Barabanki, while Sant Kabir Nagar DM Divya Mittal has been made the new District Magistrate of Mirzapur.
+Avinash Singh, the DM of Hardoi, is the new DM of Barabanki, while Sant Kabir Nagar DM Divya Mittal has been made the new DM of Mirzapur.

-Bhadohi DM Aryaka Akhoury has been made the new District Magistrate of Ghazipur.
+Bhadohi DM Aryaka Akhoury has been made the new DM of Ghazipur.
 Navneet Singh Chahal, DM of Mathura, has been made the DM of adjoining Agra district.

 Aligarh Municipal Corporation commissioner Gaurang Rathi has been made the DM of Bhadohi.
 Gorakhpur Development Authority Vice-Chairman Prem Ranjan Singh got the charge of Sant Kabir Nagar DM.